vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Just as non-sentient things (_acit_) like ether and fire bear the attributes respectively of sound and heat created by _Iśvara_, the _jīva_'s absolute dependence on _Iśvara_ consists in bearing this burden of free will (and responsibility) (granted to him by _Iśvara_).
 If it be maintained that he has no responsibility at all as a doer or agent, it would be like the heresies (siddhanta) which attribute doership (respectively) to _prakṛti_ and a_vidyā_ (Sankhya and Advaita).
 If (on the other hand) it be maintained that the _jīva_'s doership is dependent only on himself (and on nobody else), then since it would resemble the heresy which does not admit the existence of one who is in supreme control of all selves, it would be a form of atheism.
 If it is held that the doership which comes from the will of the Lord is merely the state of being the knower, there would be no such thing as a desire for the ends of life (_puruṣārtha_) and the endeavour to attain them.
 It it be held that apart from the knowledge and the particular form of knowledge called desire, there is no such thing as effort (or mental activity), it would be impossible to adopt any means for securing objects that are t_aṅgī_ble or int_aṅgī_ble and for rendering service for its own sake .
 Therefore it has to be admitted that the self has these three (attributes):--knowledge, desire, and effort (knowing, feeling and willing).
 Among these (three), desire and effort are only different modifications or states of knowledge and this may be understood from the principle of logical economy [^117] adopted by _Śrī_ _Rāmānuja_ in his Vedārthasangraha.

+[^117]:
+Logical Economy:  Instead of saying that the fragrance of a flower is known to be or is experienced as agreeable and that this knowledge or experience gives rise to pleasure (or sukha ), we may, as well. say that the agreeable is itself pleasure and is therefore a form or state of knowledge.